Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 ![hdn_itm_63](https://cloud.githubusercontent.com/assets/4260395/5238476/6c8d7b66-7889-11e4-9f36-4552b2d9fd68.jpg)

-If anyone finds that Spread, please let me know.
 Into the house on the far right, on the bottom floor is one Hidden Item:

 Energy Drink: